Updated: Sep 29

 So what can we do?
 Remember the journey to self love and respecting your body is in fact a journey and takes time.
 The better you feel the more you will want to do for yourself and your body.
 The journey to healthy living should be taken in gradual steps.
 It is not about deprivation or huge lifestyle changes, it is taking it a step at a time in your own pace, being kind and gentle with yourself and just doing the best you can..

 First let’s look at fear and anxiety in our every day lives.
 Our anxiety is related to the future, the unknown.
 We fear what may happen, become anxious about what could happen, what we think may happen and the fact very that we don’t know what is going to happen, the unknown.
 We need to give our bodies time out from this our fear, stress and anxiety every day and how do we do that?
 We need to donate part of every day even if it’s only 30 minutes bringing ourselves back into the moment.
+Anxiety only exists when we are thinking of the future so this practice is vital.
 Some examples are

 developing a daily meditation practice.
 There are many on You Tube to get you started.
 Meditation takes practice so stick at it, it’s essential for the mind!
 It will also reduce fear and anxiety levels in a more long term way when you get the hang of it.